bogste/amd-indicator/README.md

-AMD Indicator
+Linux Mint (Cinnamon) AMD ATI/Intel Indicator
 =============

-**Indicator applet for AMD/Intel switchable graphics**
+**Indicator applet for AMD ATI/Intel hybrid graphics**

 This indicator applet allows owners of laptops with AMD/Intel hybrid graphics capabilities to easily switch between the graphics cards without the need of running CCC or terminal commands.